tgalal/microbus/README.md

 ## Why

 For cases where something like a [Pipeline](https://en.wikipedia.org/wiki/Pipeline_(computing)) design is in use, microbus could serve as an independent, detached data carrying mechanism across the different stages of the pipeline.
-A pipeline is a BusRoute, a processing stage is a BusStop, and the bus carries data from/to different stages/stops in pipeline route
+A BusRoute maps to stages within a Pipeline, a processing stage is a BusStop, and the bus carries data from/to different stages/stops in pipeline route

+Note that this is not a pipeline creation framework.
+This is just a data carrying mechanism across stages of an existing pipeline model or similar.

 ## Installation